aliaksandr-master/react-redux-self/README.md

 It provides the component's reducer.
 It can store data inside and you can use this component several times on the page and this data will not be crossing (there is full isolation between the components).

+### localStateConnect(options)

+The same as `globalStoreConnect` but it use local state storage (emulated "redux on component" approach).
+Has no connection to redux itself

 #### options.selfID
 type `String`.
 Default `null`